 Retailers could sell clothes with enough room in the front.

-Button down shirts are great classic, versatile garments to own, but they are no good when they don’t fit properly.
+Button down shirts are great classic, versatile garments to own, but they are no good when they don’t fit properly and gape at the buttons.

 Tunics are great for covering up bellies and to wear with skinnies or leggings.
 We want more stylish, modern, colourful tunics.

-Although we may have been able to pull of cheaper synthetic fabrics when we were younger, we look much better now with quality fabrics like good cotton, silk, wool and linen for summer.
+Although we may have been able to pull of cheaper synthetic fabrics when we were younger, we look much better now with quality fabrics like good cotton, silk, wool, linen for summer, and cashmere for winter.

 We need quality fabrics for all sizes!

-I was shocked by the vast amount of pure black greeting me in the stores this season.
-Very few of us will look good with mostly black outfits.
+I am often shocked by the vast amount of pure black greeting me in the stores each season.
+Very few of us will look good with mostly black outfits as they can make you look drained.

 Check out our articles on how to wear color.